 Artist's drawing of the new Bundaberg Hospital set among gardens and walking paths

-We're investing $1.2 billion to build a bigger and better Bundaberg Hospital on a new site at Thabeban.
+We're working on a project to build a bigger and better Bundaberg Hospital on a new site at Thabeban.

 Our project is one of the largest in Queensland and includes: